mfoley02/gen_proj/README.md

 QIIME2 was activated on RON so that QIIME commands could be used.

 #### tools import
-The FASTQ files provided in the cyano dataset were then imported into a single QIIME file with a .qza extension
+The FASTQ files provided in the cyano dataset were then imported into a single QIIME file with a .qza extension.

-#### cutadapt
+#### cutadapt trim-paired
 The primer and adapters of each pair of sequences were removed.
 Primer sequences specific to the cyano dataset were provided and specified in this command.

+#### demux summarize
+Provided information summarizing demultiplexed sequence data; this included sequence counts (whole dataset and per sample), frequency histograms, and quality plots.

 ### Denoising